Associate professor, Associate Professor

 MA thesis supervision

-Since 2010, I have supervised close to 50 Masters theses on a range of topics.
-I am especially keen to supervise projects related to: the state/authority, citizenship, identity and belonging, political economies of crisis, displacement and resettlement, property, urban governance and change, critical development processes
+Since 2010, I have supervised over 60 Masters theses on a range of topics.
+I am especially keen to supervise projects related to: the state/authority, citizenship, identity and belonging, race and decolonisation, political economies of crisis and transformation, displacement and resettlement, property, urban governance and change, critical development policy and planning processes, Zimbabwe and southern Africa

 I am currently supervising the following students:

-- Yingjie Zhao: working on Chinese humanitarian assistance in East Africa
+- Yingjie Zhao: (started March 2018) working on Chinese humanitarian assistance in East Africa

 - Saana Hansen (Helsinki University, co-supervision): Project on Exploring the Dynamics of Emplacement and State formation: The Case of Return Migration in Zimbabwe